jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_programs.rst

 test_catching_exceptions_w_messages
 *********************************************************************************

-I can use the `assertRaisesRegex method`_ to test the message that is included with an :ref:`Exception<errors>`, this helps me to tell the difference when I have two :ref:`Exceptions<errors>` that have the same name
+I can use the `assertRaisesRegex method`_ to test the message that is included with an :ref:`Exception<how to test that an Exception is raised>`, this helps me to tell the difference when I have two :ref:`Exceptions<how to test that an Exception is raised>` that have the same name

 * I add a failing test to ``test_exceptions.py``